MaxAizy/rsschool-cv/cv.md

 ---

 > I am a SpbETU "LETI" third year student.
 I have always been delighted with programming and personal computers.
 And I want to do really good things in our full of information technologies world.
 So I ready to study a lot for people and of course for myself.
 I took on different hobbies and everything always works out well for me.
 I understand other people will not teach me each step so I learn cutting-edge technologies from any good source and it is important for me to be confident in your sphere.
+In the future I wish to become a senior-developer.

 ### LANGUAGES AND TOOLS